We analyzed more than 70 of the best inventory management software.

 Most of you have probably heard of QuickBooks.
 It’s mostly-known as an accounting system with a far from excellent inventory management module.

 Its focus, as the name suggests, is on enterprises in different industries and manufacturers.

 You can choose your plan depending on your business – contractor, manufacturer, retail, non-profit, professional services, and accountant.
 Or you could purchase the standard edition, which includes all the non-industry specific features of the software.

 If you haven’t used QuickBooks, you’ll probably find it confusing at first.
 It’s not the most beautiful inventory software and not the easiest one to use.
 So, keep in mind there will be a learning curve if you decide to buy it.

-First of all, you can download QuickBooks Enterprise only for Windows.
+First of all, you can download this inventory system software only for Windows.
 With a single-user license, you can install QB Enterprise on two computers, which limits your access options.
-And another drawback of an on-premise version is that you are in charge of security.
+Another drawback of an on-premise version is that you are in charge of security.
 Both physical and digital.

 You can also purchase QuickBooks Enterprise with hosting, which gives you and your employees access to the system from any device anywhere, but you’ll have to pay extra for this feature.

-In addition to all accounting features of QuickBooks Enterprise, you get an improved inventory module.
+In addition to QuickBooks Enterprise’s accounting features, you get an improved inventory management app.
 You can add product information, set reorder points, and add images.

 Depending on your plan, you can receive the Advanced Inventory feature, which adds serial numbers, barcode scanning, and multiple warehouses.
 Also, the software can generate barcodes and automatically fill product fields when you scan their barcodes.

 Additionally, QuickBooks Enterprise shows you all of your open sales orders on one screen, so you could manage them more comfortably.

-With QuickBooks Enterprise you can quickly pinpoint and track all your inventory products.
+With this inventory database software you can quickly pinpoint and track all your inventory products.
 Once you learn how to use the software, that is.
 You can also see each product’s serial number in each bin.

 Additionally, you can track items across multiple locations in real-time.
 You can easily import or export product data and do inventory counts.